Bwc9876/git-from-scratch/index.typ

 == Tree Objects
 <tree-objects>

-*Trees* are the next level up from blobs, they store a directory of files and other trees.
+*Trees* are the next level up from blobs, they store a set of files and other trees.
 A tree is to a blob as a folder is to a file.

-A tree starts with the same metadata all git objects have, and is then followed with a structured list of #emph[leaves];.
+A tree is structured with a series of *leaves* stored back-to-back.

-== Tree Leaves

-A *leaf* stores three pieces of information.
+A leaf stores three pieces of information:

 + #acc1[mode] of the leaf \(permissions) followed by an ASCII space
 + #acc2[name] of the leaf \(file name or sub-folder name), followed by #acgrey[\\0]